 - Where possible, make it visual!
-This helps stimulate your creativity and also makes your work look more attractive to others.
-Would a coloured mind map, spider diagram or annotated picture be a more effective way of note-taking or presenting information? - Save time and use reproductions.
+This helps stimulate your creativity and also makes your work look more attractive to others, so ask yourself if a coloured Mind Map or Spider Diagram would be a good way of note-taking or presenting information.
+Would an annotated picture work better? - Save time and use reproductions.
 Your studies are going to be much more interesting the more variety they have, so you don't have to draw everything yourself.
 The museum shop has some of the collection available in booklets or postcards.
 You could include these in your research. - Take your own photographs.
-This is a form of first-hand observation.
-You may take photographs outside without permission but if you wish to take photographs inside the museum please check with a member of museum staff as some of the collection is vulnerable to excessive light.
-Using a flash is not permitted. - Consider using the audio guide.
-If there is an audio guide to the museum's collection it will give you lots of background information.
+This is a form of first hand observation.
+You may take photographs outside without permission but if you wish to take photographs inside please check with a member of the museum staff as some of the collection is vulnerable to excessive light.
+It may be possible to photograph items with your flash disabled.

+• Consider using the audio guide!
+If there is an audio guide available to the museum's collection it will give you lots of background information.
 This may be interesting to you from a general point of view but may also trigger some inspirational ideas!
+Close your mind to nothing!